jim-plus/llm-abliteration/README.md

 There exist directions that cause LLMs to refuse users' input.
 Abliteration is a technique that can approximate the most significant refusal direction by contrasting harmful and harmless prompts, and then remove/ablate the direction from the model.
 This is a proof-of-concept implementation to explore the removal refusals from an LLM without the use of TransformerLens, although some GPU acceleration has been implemented.

-The code has been tested on Llama-3.2, Qwen2.5-Coder, Ministral-8b, and now Mistral-7B-Instruct-v0.2.
+The code in various forms has been tested on Llama-3.2, Qwen2.5-Coder, Ministral-8b, Mistral-7B-Instruct-v0.2, gemma-3-27b-it, and Mistral-Nemo-Instruct-2407.

 VRAM/RAM requirements: This codebase reflects efforts to reduce VRAM usage.
 You can abliterate whatever any model provided it fits within VRAM.
 Loading model in 4-bit precision using bitsandbytes is possible and recommended for large models when VRAM is limited.
 It is assumed that there is enough cpu memory to load the **bf16** (or full weight) model; the method for ablating the refusal vector could be enhanced to perform lazy-loading in the future to reduce this requirement.